jugasit/gcp/README.md

 You can install the collection from [Ansible Galaxy](https://galaxy.ansible.com/jugasit/gcp) by running `ansible-galaxy collection install jugasit.gcp`.

-After the installation, the roles are available as `jugasit.gcp.<module_name>`.
+After the installation, the roles are available as `jugasit.gcp.<role_name>`.
 Please see the [Using Ansible collections documentation](https://docs.ansible.com/ansible/devel/user_guide/collections_using.html) for further details.

 ### Common Role Requirements